 The regiment lost 34 killed and 83 wounded.

-The 1st North Carolina was commanded at Gettysburg by Lieutenant Colonel Hamilton Brown.
+The 1st North Carolina was commanded at Gettysburg by Colonel Hamilton Brown.
 It brought 377 men to the field and lost 150 casualties.

 From the War Department marker for Steuart’s Brigade on the Gettysburg battlefield along East Confederate Avenue:

 July 1.
 Arrived about nightfall and took position near Hanover Road about a mile east of Rock Creek with left wing at edge of woods.